IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Niels_Bohr" target="_blank">Niels Bohr</a>

+>“This work contains many things which are new and interesting.
+Unfortunately, everything that is new is not interesting, and everything which is interesting, is not new.”

+― <a href="https://en.wikipedia.org/wiki/Lev_Landau" target="_blank">Lev Landau</a>

 >“Niels Bohr brain-washed a whole generation of physicists into believing that the problem had been solved fifty years ago [comment on the Copenhagen interpretation].”

 >“I thought of killing myself but soon decided that I could always try MIT and then kill myself later if it was that bad but that I couldn't commit suicide and then try MIT afterwards.
 The two operations, suicide and going to MIT, don't commute...”